 Bovine - this restaurant is gorgeous!
 The design is eclectic and sophisticated.
 Rich green velvets, mirrored ceilings, gold tables, black and white tiled floors...interior designers would be in heaven here.

 Bastardo - a must for foodies.
-Enjoy sublime farm to table dishes served in a casual, beer garden atmosphere.
+Enjoy sublime farm-to-table dishes served in a casual, beer garden atmosphere.
 The restaurant is actually made out of two shipping containers.

 Bastardo will require an Uber ride as it's a little bit out of town (about 15 minutes).
 This is a great place if you want something unique and a change from the city center restaurants.